Fabric Initialization and Switch Discovery

 Running the Test Manually

-To run the switch discovery validation program, log in to the spine or leaf switch CLI console and execute the following command:
+To run the switch discovery validation program, log in to the spine or leaf switch CLI console and run this command:

 show discoveryissues [apic ipaddress]